Ada-Developers-Academy/core-unit-3/handling-forms/controlled-forms.md

 Sofia needs to introduce state into the `NewStudentForm` component.

-She's made pieces of state that were strings and booleans before, but she's never put an object on state!
+She's made pieces of state that were strings and booleans before, but she's never put an object in state!

 To practice that, she'll make one piece of state named `formFields`.
 It will be an object that will hold `name` and `email` as key-value pairs.